LlamaEdge/docs/docs/llamaedge_vs_ollama.md

 * Through Docker integration, an LlamaEdge container combines model files, configurations, and runtime into a single package ensuring compatibility and portability over time.
 All from the Docker Hub you already use.
 * LlamaEdge supports alternative runtimes beyond llama.cpp to achieve the most optimal performance for your model and hardware.
 * LlamaEdge already supports multimodal vision models.
 It will soon support speech-to-text and text-to-image models through as OpenAI-compatible APIs.
+* LlamaEdge is more secure. **LlamaEdge server is a sandboxed Wasm** and does not require root privileges.
+So it is much harder to exploit.

 Finally, LlamaEdge is a developer platform.
 It provides Rust APIs and components for you to build your own applications.
 It enables developers to create a single compact and cross-platform binary app that can be easily deployed and orchestrated across clouds.